chloemay-1/mybestidea/README.md

  ## Typography
  This website uses the fonts Kaushan Script, and Lemonada.
 I used both of these fonts in cursive as I think its adds an elegance to the website.
 I used Kaushan Script in cursive for my headings and the nav bar as I felt with letter spacing these would be easy to read and would not be off putting as they are not chunks of text.
  I used Lemonada in cursive for all other element of the webiste, although the font is cursive, it holds a very slight slant.
 I find this easy to read as well as matching Kaushan Script cursive, as they both hold a slant.

+ ## Imagery
+ The imagery used in the website is used to make the user aware from the get go, this is a website to do with animals (especially dogs).
+From the paw prints in the header, to the image of a dog groomer showing another younger woman the way.
+This image was used to show Scamps is a family run business with good connection within.
+I used the image of a dog in the bath next to the price list, as having a bath is included in most grooms.
+I would have liked to have a gallery of some before and after pictures, although I could not achieve this with the free images available online.
+I used a fun image of a dog on my form submittion page, there is nothing to do on the submission page and I thought this image added to the page well.

+ I got all of my images from Pexels